fnayre/fnayre.github.io/_posts/2018-11-29-typing-optics-4.md

 }
 ```

-I beleive the `... extends Const<R, X>` clauses are not effective with TypeScript defaulting to bivariance on function parameters.
+I beleive the `... extends Const<R, X>` clauses are not effective with TypeScript bivariance on function parameters.
 But the `$type?: Getting` ensures that we don't actually set or update Getters (which can be created using the `to` function).
-This requires of course that we add `Getting` to the type of all other optics which is in fact true.
+This requires of course that we add `Getting` to the type of all other optics which is in fact true (they are all Getters).

 ```ts
 interface Iso<S, T, A, B> {